Password-store (pass) extremely slow on OSX

 pass testpass 0.55s user 0.25s system 83% cpu 0.969 total

 Over half a second to print out a password.
 Pass is just a bash script.
-This would take to implement but a lot of new and interesting wildlife.
+This would take me long to enroll.

 After doing some sleuthing, it turns out it is this line in the platform specific code for OSX that is causing the problem: